You'll find here everything on how to cook mussels as well as to how to buy, prepare and store mussels.

 Remove byssus, or beard, right before cooking by pulling it from the tip of the mussel towards the hinge and cutting it off with a knife.

 Throw away any mussels that are cracked or have chipped or broken shells.

 Before cooking check for mussels that are open.
 Mussels with open shells may be dead and therefore dangerous to eat.
 To be sure they are dead and not just sleeping, take the mussel firmly in your hand and tap it sharply on a hard surface like the counter top.
 If the mussel was sleeping, it will wake up and close its shell tightly.

 Some recommend doing this test to all the mussels you are going to cook.
-Usually the mussels relax and although the shells are closed, but if you tap them they will tighten their shells even more.
+Usually mussels relax and the shells are closed.
+But if you tap them they will tighten their shells even more.
 This is further proof that they are alive.
 Discard any that don't close up tight.
 (Just be sure that they weren't knocked around and are already closed up tight before you do this test or you might end up throwing out all of your mussels!)
 This is another good reason to read up on how to cook mussels before you try it.